Naches Heights AVA

-Naches Heights is an American Viticultural Area (AVA) in Yakima County, Washington.
-The AVA was recognized officially by the Alcohol and Tobacco Tax and Trade Bureau {TTB), Treasury on January 13, 2012 after reviewing the petition submitted by R. Paul Beveridge, owner of Wilridge Winery and Vineyard, to establish the viticultural area named "Naches Heights."
-The AVA is located entirely within the vast Columbia Valley AVA with the city of Yakima to the southeast in a valley at a lower elevation.
-The Naches Heights appellation encompasses 13254 acre and contains 105 acre of commercial vineyards either producing or expecting to produce wine grapes in the foreseeable future.
-Additionally, it is the first AVA in Washington state to be fully sustainable, with all 7 vineyards practicing in either biodynamic or LIVE (Low Input Viticulture and Enology) certification.
-At the recognition date, only 37.2 acre were under vine, making the AVA the smallest planted wine region in Washington.
+Naches Heights (NA-ches) is an American Viticultural Area (AVA) located in Yakima County, Washington on the western edge of the Columbia Basin within the Yakima Valley landform and the vast Columbia Valley AVA west of the city of Yakima.
+It was established as the nation's 202^{nd}, the state's twelfth and Columbia Valley's ninth appellation on December 14, 2011 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by R. Paul Beveridge, owner of Wilridge Winery and Vineyard, proposing a viticultural area named "Naches Heights."

+According to the petition, the appellation encompasses 13254 acre with 105 acre of existing or planned cultivation on seven commercial vineyards to produce wine grapes in the foreseeable future.
+It was first AVA in Washington state to be fully sustainable, with every vineyard practicing either biodynamic or licensed with LIVE (Low Input Viticulture and Enology) certification.
+As of 2018, only 37.2 acre were under vine, with 80 acres making it the smallest cultivated wine region in Washington.

-Name
+Name Evidence

 The "Naches Heights" name applies to an elevated plateau area in Yakima County, Washington, according to the petition and USGS maps.
-The USGS topographical maps of Naches, Selah, Yakima West, and Wiley City are used in the written boundary description in the petition to define the boundary of the viticultural area.
-The area between the Naches River and Cowiche Creek is identified as "Naches Heights" on the USGS maps as well as on a public lands map (Yakima Public Lands Quadrangle map, 2001, Washington State Department of Natural Resources), according to the petition.
+The topographical maps of Naches, Selah, Yakima West, and Wiley City define the boundaries of the viticultural area which lie between the Naches River and Cowiche Creek identify "Naches Heights" on the USGS maps as well as on a public lands map (Yakima Public Lands Quadrangle map, 2001, Washington State Department of Natural Resources), according to the petition.